How to Open a Bank Account

 Opening a bank account involves providing the bank with your personal information, verifying your identity, completing an application, submitting to a consumer history check, signing an account agreement, and funding your new account before you begin using it.
 While there are several steps to the process, you can usually complete begin using your account the same day you apply.

 For applicants who have a poor banking history, there are alternatives like credit unions and second-chance checking accounts, which can help you change your “unbanked” status and repair your consumer profile.
 If you choose the right account to fit your needs, you can save money on fees compared to using check cashing stores or prepaid debit cards.

 Having a bank account will also allow you access to mobile and online services like bill payment and money transfers, security features like FDIC insurance, and ways to improve your finances, such as building credit or creating an emergency fund.

+Wondering which bank account to choose?
+See our table comparing the best bank accounts.
 After opening a bank account, you may want to set up a personal budget to manage your finances and avoid issues like overdrafts; for more information, see our guide on how to budget your money.